 Answer: I probably wouldn’t include massage sessions in the classroom like I did yoga sequences, although I might encourage people to receive a massage as another way of getting in touch with their bodies.
 We can’t get into liturgy as an embodied experience unless we are sensitive to our bodily senses and motor actions.
 In a full body massage session you become acquainted with all parts of your body as the massage therapist touches and manipulates them, sometimes exposing points of pain and stress you didn’t even know you had.

 My experience after a year of chemotherapy for colon cancer was that both yoga practice and massage therapy were beneficial to healing and to getting back in touch with my body and its embodied memory.
 In yoga I was put in mind of bodily things I did as a youth, such as being in the elementary school boys gymnastics show.
 I had not thought about this experience in years, but muscle memory released in yoga practice brought it to mind.
 Massage was good for eliminating toxins in my body (there were a lot after a year of receiving chemical cocktails) and getting my blood flowing again.
-But I also learned how my behavioral patterns were effecting muscles and posture.
+But I also learned how my behavioral patterns (sitting for hours in front of a computer screen and driving a car) were effecting muscles and posture.

 I went through a couple of Central European women massage therapists and they were quite good until they were no longer available.
 Then I found a male massage therapist (MT) whom I have continued to see regularly for ten years now.
 He practices muscular deep tissue and myofascial trigger point release, as well as range of motion stretching.
 These modalities that can be quite intense.
 But it is sometimes needed after biking, yoga classes, or sitting for hours at the computer (not good for the neck and shoulders or lower back).

 Massage Addresses the Mind